polkascan/py-substrate-metadata-docs/docs/calamari/mantasbt.md

 ---------
 ### NotAllowlisted
-Eth account is not allowlisted for free mint
+Eth account is not allowlisted for free mint, can also be caused by an incorrect signature (recovers an invalid account)

 ---------
 ### NotReserved